Tell us about yourself / your family.

 After moving to this area in 2017, I signed up for emails from Rivercity Pilates.
 Due to life circumstances, it took several months to actually contact the studio.
 But when I received an email about the teacher training program, I signed up for a complimentary session with Carey as well as the training program.
 I started taking classes and practicing regularly, and I’ve never really looked back.

 Cantina Laredo in Gilbert, Arizona.
 It makes my mouth water just to think of their guacamole.

 If money were no object, what would you do all day?

-Describe why you love Yoga in three words.
+Describe why you love Pilates in three words.

 Would you rather hike or bike?